nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This Developer Guide details Clock-Work's design and implementation details.

+Clock-Work is a **desktop application for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is an application curated for the average Computer Science student, and supports basic commands like `add`, `edit`, `delete`, and advanced commands like `alert`, `schedule`, `find`.
+By helping Computer Science students plan their time more efficiently, Clock-Work aims to make the busy Computing life a little more manageable.

+This guide is meant for developers who are interested in Clock-Work, and want to contribute to it.

+If you are only interested in using the application, do take a look at our [User Guide](UserGuide.md) instead.

+If you would like to contact the development team, we can be contacted at our [About Us](AboutUs.md).

 ### 1.1 **Acknowledgements**

+* This project is built from the AddressBook-Level3 project created by the SE-EDU initiative.
 * Tag's color code examples courtesy of https://sashamaps.net/docs/resources/20-colors/.

 ### 1.2 **Setting up, getting started**